 If it’s been a while since you’ve compared business energy, you could be overpaying for the gas and electricity you are using.
 Business owners need to pay close attention to their gas and electricity contracts to ensure they stay on a competitive tariff.

-The graphic below shows how a regular business owner could see price increases of 140% or more from failing to renew correctly.
+The graphic below shows how a regular business owner could see price increases of 140% or more from failing to switch business electricity.

-Information and knowledge are essential to ensure your tariff prices stay stable each year.
+Information and knowledge are essential to ensure your business electricity tariff prices stay stable each year.

-There are many reasons why you may want to switch gas and electricity suppliers:
+There are many reasons why you may want to switch business gas and business electricity suppliers:

 - You’ve moved premises and want to ensure you’re on a competitive deal